 On September 17, 1965 Jackson Hole’s first golf club opened for business.
-Fifty-one years later the Club has completed a major $15 million Club improvement project and once again the Jackson Hole Golf & Tennis Club is entering a new era.
-With a newly renovated golf course, a new tennis and pool complex, a new private events patio, and a gorgeous new Clubhouse and fitness center, it is a very exciting and transitional time for guests and staff alike.
+Over 50 years later the Jackson Hole Golf & Tennis Club is entering a new era.
+With a challenging, links style Robert Trent Jones designed golf course, a tennis and saltwater swimming pool complex, a private events patio, and a gorgeous Clubhouse and fitness center, it is a very exciting time for guests and staff alike.
 The following is the story of this great Club, then and now.

 Jackson Hole is a vibrant community set at the gateway to Grand Teton and Yellowstone national parks.
 Sitting in the shadows of the jagged Grand Teton Mountain Range, Jackson Hole spans a total 4,214 square miles of water and glacier carved earth.
 The beauty of the Teton skyline jutting out of the flat expanse of the Snake River Valley is one of the most familiar images in the American West.
 The Tetons have become the quintessential representation of what all mountains should look like, mountains of the imagination.
 Sitting at the base of these storied peaks is the Jackson Hole Golf & Tennis Club.